 Charitable Giving - We embrace our responsibility as a corporate leader in the communities in which we live and work.
 The Company participates in charitable activities relevant to our business and linked to our mission, vision and values.
-Over the past five years, the Company and its employees regularly contribute to local, national and regional non-profit organizations that promote health and well-being.
+The Company and its employees regularly contribute to local, national and regional non-profit organizations that promote health and well-being.
 A significant portion of those donations come from our Matching Gift Program, which enables employees to donate to the charity of their choice.
 We also encourage employee volunteerism, partnering with community service organizations to provide opportunities for employees to donate time and talents to assist neighbors in need.